 Julius Hodge was drafted by the Denver Nuggets with pick #20 in the 2005 NBA Draft.

-Julius Hodge was selected in the first round (20th overall) of the 2005 NBA Draft by the Denver Nuggets.
-He appeared in 14 games for the Nuggets during his rookie season (2005–06), averaging just 0.9 points and 0.5 rebounds in 2.4 minutes per contest.
+Julius Hodge was selected with the 20th overall pick in the 2005 NBA Draft by the Denver Nuggets and appeared in 14 games during his rookie season (2005–06), averaging 0.9 points and 0.5 rebounds in 2.4 minutes per game.

 Hodge played 23 games in the NBA.
 He averaged 1.2 points, 0.7 rebounds, and 0.8 assists per game over his NBA career.